CanevottiAlessia/Streamlit-miR-RF/README.md

 ## Notes

-* The application is designed as a **companion resource** to the manuscript and reflects the same thresholds and classification criteria.
+* The application is designed as a **supporting resource** to the manuscript and reflects the same thresholds and classification criteria.
 * Users are encouraged to apply their own filtering strategies depending on their specific biological or clinical research question.

 ---